strawberry-graphql/strawberry/docs/guides/tools.md

 ### `depth_limit_validator`

-Limit the complexity of queries by their depth to protect against malicious queries.
+Create a validator to limit the complexity of queries by their depth to protect against malicious queries.

 ```python